Loui Eriksson: Boston Bruins (2013–2016)

 On 4 July 2013, Eriksson, along with prospects Joseph Morrow, Reilly Smith and Matt Fraser, was traded by the Stars to the Boston Bruins in exchange for Tyler Seguin, Rich Peverley and Ryan Button.
 In an injury-marred first season in Boston, after two concussions on separate hits from John Scott of the Buffalo Sabres and Brooks Orpik of the Pittsburgh Penguins, Eriksson would finish the 2013–14 season with 10 goals and 27 assists for 37 points in 61 games, finding chemistry with centre and fellow Swede Carl Söderberg.

-During the 2015–16 season, on 13 February 2016, Eriksson scored his 200th NHL goal, as the third Bruins goal going towards a 4–2 road win against the Minnesota Wild.
+On 13 February 2016, Eriksson scored his 200th NHL goal, as the third Bruins goal going towards a 4–2 road win against the Minnesota Wild.
+He finished the 2015–16 season with 30 goals and 33 assists for 63 points in all 82 games.
+He was named a finalist for the Lady Byng Memorial Trophy for the second time in his career, which ultimately went to Los Angeles Kings forward Anze Kopitar.

 Vancouver Canucks (2016–2021)

 On 1 July 2016, Eriksson signed a six-year, $36 million deal with the Vancouver Canucks.
 Eriksson previously had success with Henrik and Daniel Sedin in international tournaments.
 He made his Canucks debut on 15 October 2016, against the Calgary Flames where he scored an own goal.
 With the Vancouver net empty due to a delayed penalty by the Flames and facing pressure from attacking players, Eriksson attempted to dump the puck into his own zone, however, a miscalculation in the heat of the moment lead to the puck entering the Canuck's net.
 Nevertheless, Vancouver would win 2–1 in the shootout, with Eriksson earning an assist on the game-tying goal by Daniel Sedin.
 On 5 March 2017 Eriksson suffered a season-ending knee injury after a collision with Anaheim Ducks forward Chris Wagner.
 Eriksson ended a disappointing first season with the Canucks with 11 goals and 13 assists in 65 games.

 Eriksson would have another dismal and injury plagued season with the Canucks in 2017-18 finishing with 23 points in 50 games.

 During the 2018-19 NHL season, Eriksson was able to stay healthy, but only scored 29 points in 81 games.

 On 10 February 2021, Eriksson was placed on waivers.